"I highly recommend Gammadyne Corporation and Centurion Setup."

 - Technical support is staffed Monday through Friday, 10:00am - 6:00pm Central Time (GMT-6:00).
 Of course, you can send us email any time.

 Click here to send an email to Gammadyne Technical Support.
 We value your feedback and appreciate your interest in our software!

 The most common cause of this is a faulty download.
 Delete the file (so that it is not cached) and re-download it.

 Another common cause is a virus.
 Viruses modify executable files when infecting them, which in turn can cause the installer to report that it is corrupt.
 You should definitely check your system for viruses.

 A less likely cause is when the installer has been copied across a faulty network.
 Verify that the copied file is exactly the same as the original file.

-If the problem occurs after digitally signing the installer, make sure that "Archive Mode" is set to "Embedded" and that "Use Checksums" is unchecked.
+If the problem occurs after digitally signing the installer, make sure that "Archive Mode" is set to "Embedded" and that "Verify Integrity" is set to "Verify, digital signature required".
 Both of these options are on the Build branch.

 - Open the appropriate project for your installer (File menu > Open Project).

 - On the Display branch, in the "String Set" field, choose either ALL.STR or a specific language from the drop-down list.